 - Each Berliner covers 3.7 routes per day, spending around 80 minutes on transport.

 - In comparison to other cities, Berlin has a significantly lower rate of vehicle ownership.
+Around 43% of Berlin households do not have a car.

 - The number of routes covered by bicycle continues to grow, while the use of cars has slowly declined since 1998.